Darshit-Bhagtani-10/Literacy-Dashboard/README.md

 **By Darshit Bhagtani
-Bachelor of Science in Computer Science (Data Science Specialization) Project under the guidance of Prof. Siddharth Chandra Sardar Patel Institute of Technology, Mumbai**
+Bachelor of Science in Computer Science (Data Science Specialization)

+Project under the guidance of Prof. Siddharth Chandra Sardar Patel Institute of Technology, Mumbai**

 ## 📖 The Story Behind the Dashboard
 When I began this project as part of my coursework, I saw it as more than just another assignment.
 The dataset focused on literacy in Bihar and Rajasthan — regions that statistically trail behind in basic education metrics.
 What stood out to me wasn’t just the data, but the story behind the numbers.

-As someone passionate about using data for impact, I wanted to treat this project like a consultant would for a client in the public sector:
+My mentor wanted me to treat this project like a consultant would for a client in the public sector:
 - Start by asking the right questions
 - Use data to reveal the unseen
 - And end by delivering clear, action-oriented recommendations